-It’s almost Memorial Day in Cape May and at the Queen Victoria we’re looking forward to fantastic local celebrations.
-On the Jersey Shore Memorial Day not only commemorates those who died serving the country, it also marks the official start of summer.
-Here, you can count on a fun-filled weekend to kick of the season.
+It’s almost Memorial Day in Cape May and at The Queen Victoria, we’re looking forward to fantastic local celebrations.
+On the Jersey Shore, Memorial Day not only commemorates those who died serving the country, but it also marks the official start of summer.
+Here, you can count on a fun-filled weekend to kick off the season.

 Here’s what we’re looking forward to:

 Friday, May 25